sleepyOwl14/proximax-bc-docs/docs/guides/account/getting-the-amount-of-XPX-sent-to-an-account.md

 The amount of XPX sent is displayed in your terminal.
 What’s next?

-Repeat the example by changing NEM filter for another [mosaic](../../built-in-features/mosaic.md).
+Repeat the example by changing filter for another [mosaic](../../built-in-features/mosaic.md).